"...and so on to how I met Lucy... chapter five..."

 You've already done the biggest bit during the actual ceremony.
 The important details are taken care of, this bit is now all about having fun so make sure you enjoy it.

 Whilst some people have a natural talent for humour, others, quite frankly, do not.
 Don't force a gag.
-If it doesn't work, if it's ambiguous, if it's tenuous, cut it, but don't go for any in-jokes that only a few guests will understand.
+If it doesn't work, if it's ambiguous, if it's tenuous, cut it, and don't go for any in-jokes that only a few guests will understand.
 Your groom speech jokes should make everyone in the room feel included.

-Also, keep it family friendly, you don't want to say anything that might offend anyone or isn't suitable for a room with small children.
+Also, keep it family-friendly, you don't want to say anything that might offend anyone or isn't suitable for a room with small children.

 Try and think of funny jokes in relation to those involved, personal jokes, rather than a list you've just printed off Google.
 And while we're at it, don't get a list off Google, those jokes are really easy to find which means everyone will have heard them before at other weddings.
 Be different.